 In the summer 2015, I held the Brocher Foundation Residency in Hermance, Switzerland.
 With 13 other colleagues from Canada, Denmark, Ireland, the UK, the US, and Australia, I had the opportunity to think and write about my research on Assisted Reproductive Technologies and questions of policy and regulation (or lack of) which have been of research interest in the last couple of years, both pertaining to my work in Poland on the in-vitro debate, and the larger European policy context.

 During my Residency, my colleague Magda Radkowska-Walkowicz (medical anthropologist at the University of Warsaw) and I organized The Brocher Symposium which brought together an interdisciplinary group of scholars and experts involved in research, publication, and advocacy work in the area of ART policy, health care policy, bioethics, patient rights, and patient experiences with ARTs.
-The purpose of the Symposium was to examine the current ART situation in Europe from a multi-disciplinary as well as cross-national perspective, and consider ways in which ART health policies could be improved and harmonized with specific legislative solutions and advocacy efforts.
-The Symposium convened scholars and advocates with expertise that ranges from experiences in nations that currently have comprehensive ART policies to those that have inadequate regulation or subsidies for ARTs.
-The range of speakers covered 5 disciplinary areas:
+The range of speakers covered several disciplinary areas, including medical anthropology, sociology, bioethics, law, and reproductive rights advocacy.
+Symposium Program PDF

 In the summers of 2014 and 2015, I conducted research in Warsaw, Poland titled, “Understanding Advocacy Work in the Struggle for ‘In Vitro’ Regulation in Poland.”
-In this project my objective was to examine the work of the Our Stork (Nasz Bocian) non-governmental organization (NGO), which was advocating for the establishment of state policy that would regulate “in vitro” health services in Poland.
+In this project my objective was to examine the work of the Our Stork (Nasz Bocian) non-governmental organization (NGO), which was advocating for the establishment of state policy that would regulate infertility health services in Poland.
 Our Stork — The Association for Infertility Treatment and the Support of Adoption — is the main NGO in Poland devoted to this issue.
 Since 2002, this group had been advocating for a change in the current health policy to regulate “in vitro” — or assisted reproductive technology (ART) — services and to include them in the national healthcare coverage.
 Access to infertility care is highly stratified as only the wealthiest are able to access this care in Poland (as is the case in other countries).
 (The image below is from a feminist conference in Warsaw and comments on the growing anti-gender political rhetoric.)

 From 2013 to 2015, together with two colleagues we have completed an interdisciplinary research project in London, the United Kingdom, titled, “Experiences of Non-Resident Abortion Seekers in the United Kingdom: A Pilot Study.”
 My co-Investigators were S. De Zordo, Ph.D., University of Barcelona, and C. Gerdts, Ph.D.
 University of California – San Francisco.
 Our work was funded by the European Society of Contraception & Reproductive Health Care.

 In the summers of 2009 and 2010 I conducted six months of fieldwork in Ireland reproductive health providers, primarily general practitioners (GPs) and secondarily obstetrician/gynecologists (Ob/Gyns).
 The aim of the study was to explore doctors’ perspectives at the intersection of religion and medicine by examining how Irish doctors understand the influence of Catholicism and the Church in their medical practice in the area of reproductive health.
-My approach was to include doctors’ religious and medical trajectories as well as perspectives and experiences regarding reproductive policies and abortion travel.
-I recruited doctors with the help of three professional organizations which allowed me access to their email lists in order to present my study: the Irish Catholic Doctors Association, the Royal College of Physicians of Ireland – Institute of Obstetricians and Gynaecologists, and the Irish College of General Practitioners.
-The Irish GPs provide the majority of family planning, while Ob/Gyns offer services at maternity hospitals and in private practices, and therefore address fetal abnormalities.
-The doctors’ locations varied from urban and suburban areas of Dublin and Cork, to small towns and rural villages in the midlands, the west of Ireland near Limerick and Galway, and as far north as Dundalk on the border with Northern Ireland.
+My approach was to include doctors’ religious and medical trajectories as well as perspectives and experiences regarding family planning policies and abortion travel.
+Following a national referendum in 2018 abortion access in Ireland has expanded substantially.